“Winter” Weather in Israel and Christmas

 Author: Bobby Valentine | Filed under: Christmas, Exegesis, Jesus, Jewish Backgrounds, Luke

 I have often (repeatedly) said in sermons, Bible classes, writings that there are two fundamental rules for reading the Bible: Context and Context.
-These rules are regularly ignored especially during sectarian polemics – the worst culprits are preachers.
+These rules are regularly ignored especially during sectarian polemics.
 Let me illustrate with “winter” and “Christmas.”

-This opinion is rooted in a violation of the rule of context and context.
-What it does, is impose Northern European and North American experiences with “winter” onto the biblical text.
-It is assumed that December is freezing cold because it is freezing cold in New York, Milwaukee, Oklahoma City, Abilene, TX, etc. I have written on the dangers of assumptions here: Assumptions: What We Simply Assume often Hides the Truth.
+We unconsciously impose Northern European and North American experiences of “winter” onto the biblical text.
+It is assumed that December is freezing cold because it is freezing cold in New York, Milwaukee, Oklahoma City, or perhaps Abilene, TX, etc. I have written on the dangers of assumptions here: Assumptions: What We Simply Assume often Hides the Truth.

 It is easy but very dangerous to simply ignore the Grand Canyon that separates modern American disciples from the biblical text.
 See also Evel Knievel, the Grand Canyon & Us: The Strange and Deep Gulf to the Bible.